KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 DIP has three key roles: the identity **provider**, the **consumer**, and the **user**.

 - The identity **provider** is any blockchain with an identity system that makes it available for other chains, e.g., KILT Protocol, Litentry, etc.
-- The relaying party or **consumer** is any blockchain that has chosen to delegate identity management to the provider, thus relieving it of needing to maintain its identity infrastructure.
+- The **consumer** is any blockchain that has chosen to delegate identity management to the provider, thus relieving it of needing to maintain its identity infrastructure.
 - The **user** is an entity with an identity on the provider chain and wants to use it on other chains without setting up a new identity on each.
 A Dapp developer can use the DIP SDK to make this process easier for the user and add other DIP-related features to their app.

 ## Adding support to a parachain